Tuesday, December 22, 2020

 A Very Very Short Breakaway

-Long story short, there's an issue with the EGR valves, and they need to be replaced.
+To summarise, there's an issue with the EGR valves, and they require replacement.
 Parts alone cost over $ 2,000, with an additional $500 for labour.

 I couldn't believe our luck when Toyota said they would cover the parts.
 Our warranty had expired two and a half years ago, during which we'd travelled 87,600 kilometres.
 We collected the Landcruiser just a day before departure, and Toyota assured us the problem was now fixed.

-With a fully self-contained van that relies solely on the amount of water we can carry, this holiday will be similar to previous ones, limited to three nights in caravan parks.
-Hopefully, this also reduces the chance of contact with anyone who may have the virus.
+With COVID-19 still causing problems across the country and many states imposing restrictions, our trip will be limited to New South Wales only.
+Our fully self-contained van relies solely on the amount of water we can carry, making this holiday similar to previous ones, with a stay of up to three nights in caravan parks.
+Hopefully, this also minimises the chance of coming into contact with anyone who may have the virus.

-Hazard lights came on as we inched forward at just a few kilometres an hour, until we found a spot where only half the van remained over our lane, before I turned off the ignition.
+The hazard lights came on as we inched forward at just a few kilometres an hour until we found a spot where only half the van remained over our lane, then I turned off the ignition.
 I cleared a P1251 and C1201 code using our Scangauge before restarting the engine.
-During this time, many caravans and cars overtook us, and though the warning lights stayed on, we were thankfully no longer in limp mode.
+During this time, many caravans and cars overtook us, and although the warning lights stayed on, we were thankfully no longer in limp mode.

-A decision was made to continue to Inverell and visit the Toyota dealership on Monday morning.
-The engine entered limp mode on two more occasions before reaching Inverell, but luckily, both times we were on overtaking lanes.
-We checked into the Inverell Caravan Park, as it was the nearest to the town centre.
+A decision was made to proceed to Inverell and visit the Toyota dealership on Monday morning.
+The engine entered limp mode two more times before reaching Inverell, but fortunately, both times we were on overtaking lanes.
+We checked into the Inverell Caravan Park, as it was the closest to the town centre.

-The Landcruiser stayed with Grafton Toyota for two and a half days, but they could not identify any issues or codes, despite driving the vehicle multiple times and recording data on each occasion.
-All their data indicates that the car is functioning normally.
-The 97 km return trip was smooth, with the Landcruiser performing correctly as it always has in the past.
+The Landcruiser remained at Grafton Toyota for two and a half days, but they couldn't identify any issues or codes, despite driving the vehicle multiple times and recording data each time.
+All their data shows that the car is functioning normally.
+The 97 km return trip was smooth, with the Landcruiser performing as it always has in the past.

 Monday, August 10, 2020